Gravitational Wave Backreaction in $f(R,G)$ Gravity: Abstract

 \section{Abstract}

-We present a comprehensive theoretical framework for gravitational wave (GW) propagation and their \textbf{nonlinear backreaction} in $f(R, G)$ modified gravity.
-By developing a scalar-tensor formulation with two auxiliary fields, we systematically investigate both the propagation and backreaction of high-frequency gravitational waves in cosmological backgrounds.
+We develop a complete framework for gravitational wave propagation and backreaction in $f(R,G)$ modified gravity.
+Using a scalar-tensor formulation with two auxiliary fields, we derive the effective energy-momentum tensor for high-frequency gravitational waves, extending the Isaacson formalism to incorporate the coupled dynamics of the two scalar degrees of freedom arising from the Ricci scalar and Gauss-Bonnet terms.

-Within this framework, we derive, for the first time, the complete effective energy-momentum tensor for GWs in $f(R, G)$ theory.
-The linearized field equations reveal how the Gauss-Bonnet term introduces new curvature-dependent couplings between tensor and scalar degrees of freedom, leading to modified dispersion relations and distinctive wave propagation effects.
-On de Sitter backgrounds, we obtain exact decoupled equations for the tensor and scalar modes, demonstrating how the additional $G$ dependence alters both the effective masses and energy transport mechanisms compared to the well-established framework of pure $f(R)$ theories.

-Our derivation of the effective energy-momentum tensor extends Isaacson's approach to incorporate the novel scalar field contributions, revealing a complex hierarchy of characteristic length scales ($\lambda$, $\ell$, and $\mathcal{L}$) that govern the backreaction dynamics.
-The resulting formalism suggests potentially observable signatures in both the propagation (phase shifts, amplitude modulation) and stochastic background of gravitational waves.
-These effects could be probed by next-generation detectors, offering new constraints on the $f(R, G)$ coupling parameters.
-The theoretical framework developed here provides a foundation for future studies of gravitational wave generation in modified gravity scenarios and their role in the formation of cosmological structures.